dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

-# Library ac_apps
+# Library ac_online_script

-Documentation for ac_apps.
+Documentation for ac_online_script.
 Please note: documentation generator is in development and needs more work, so some information might be missing and other bits might not be fully accurate.

 # Module common/common.lua